sglyon/srg/content/post/EEJKT_2014.md

 <li>Match death probabilities and match sales</li>
 </ul>
 <h3 id="basic-results">Basic results</h3>
-<p>There are many parameters, so I won't enumerate how well the model does at targeting each parameter.
+<p>There are many parameters, so I won’t enumerate how well the model does at targeting each parameter.
 The overall results are that the estimates match the signs of all empirical moments and the magnitude of most.</p>
 <p>Some interpretation of the coefficients is helpful:</p>
 <ul>
 <li>Mature (5+ years) matches fail with a probability of 40%, but the estimated exogenous separation rate is only 27%.
 This suggests that the idiosyncratic demand shift shocks impact long-run match survival.</li>